Create a Website Account - Manage notification subscriptions, save form progress and more.

 This directs the sheriff to whom and where to serve the civil papers.
 It also provides your contact information if there are questions or refunds to be issued for overages paid for services.
+(Attorney Offices can supply their own Direction sheet.)
 You can find a link to a blank form for Garnishments here:

 "Directions to Sheriff" blank form-GARNISHMENTS

 The “garnishee” (EMPLOYER) name and address.
 The defendant’s name (EMPLOYEE), last known address and any additional identifiers are suggested; social security number, date of birth.
 Employers will need to positively identify the employee whose wages are to be garnished.

 The county in which the EMPLOYER is located will determine which county processes the garnishment.
 The EMPLOYER must be located in Jasper County for us to process the garnishment.

 The “garnishee” (BANK) name and address.
 The defendant’s (ACCOUNT HOLDER) name and address.